 Hilton Garden Inn Pensacola Downtown

-The hotel sits only a short distance from downtown restaurants, museums, and historic sites.
+The hotel sits only a short distance from downtown restaurants, museums, and public spaces.
 Therefore it works well for both leisure travelers and business visitors.
-Guests can quickly reach the heart of Pensacola while still enjoying a quieter hotel environment.
+Guests can quickly reach the heart of Pensacola while still enjoying a quieter hotel setting.

 Courtyard by Marriott Pensacola Downtown

-The property also sits close to many downtown attractions and restaurants.
+The property also sits close to many downtown attractions and the bayfront.
 Visitors can easily reach Palafox Street, historic sites, and waterfront parks within minutes.
 As a result, the hotel works well as a base for exploring the city.
+It also makes a practical starting point for day trips deeper into the Florida Panhandle, including beaches, inland towns, and a stop at Timber Creek Distillery.

 Phone: (850) 439-3330